course schedule is available for anyone

 Many courses will have multiple elements associated with them.
 For example, many of the science courses offered at Cortland have a lecture and a lab component.
 When viewing the public schedule, the lecture will appear at the top of the list, with the labs appearing below and indented.

 This indicates that these courses are linked, and you must register for the lecture, and the lab (or one of multiple lab options).
-The section identification guide will help you identify section types.

 You may have the opportunity to audit a SUNY Cortland class if space is available and you have the appropriate permissions.
 Auditing permission may be granted to current SUNY Cortland students, students attending other institutions, and community members.